-Note: I have found it the most useful to use a different tool for each “level” of planning, instead of worrying about one tool to rule them all.
-The problem with a tool that handles all levels of planning is that you usually have to drill down or sift though more information than you need to in order to answer the question…what should I be working on?
+Note: I have found it most useful to use a different tool for each “level” of planning, instead of worrying about one tool to rule them all.
+The problem with a tool that handles all levels of planning is that you usually have to drill down or sift through more information than you need to answer the question…what should I be working on?

 Level #1 – What should I work on this year?